What Is the Difference Between Buckwheat and Kasha? A Complete Guide

 2. Simmering: Cook kasha in a 1:2 ratio with water or broth.
 Simmer for 10-15 minutes until the liquid is absorbed.

-3. Pilafs: Mix kasha with sautéed onions, mushrooms, or nuts for a hearty dish.
+3. Pilafs & Sides: Combine kasha with sautéed onions, mushrooms, or nuts for hearty side dishes or mains

 Storage Tips for Buckwheat vs. Kasha